undecaf/typo3-in-a-box/README.md

 ![Image Size](https://img.shields.io/microbadger/image-size/undecaf/typo3-in-a-box/latest.svg)

-This project provides a ready-to-run and extensive [TYPO3](https://typo3.org/)&nbsp;8.7/9.5/10.0 installation as a container image.
+This project provides a ready-to-run and extensive [TYPO3](https://typo3.org/)&nbsp;8.7/9.5/10.0 installation as a single container image.
 It is widely configurable, and thus it addresses TYPO3 editors and administrators as well as integrators and extension developers.
+Builds of the TYPO3 development branches are available, too.

 The image is based on [Alpine Linux](https://alpinelinux.org/), comes with up-to-date versions of [Apache](https://httpd.apache.org/),